378th EMXS shines, F-16 repairs ensure 1,100 operational flight hours

 |Downloads:

-This work, 378th EMXS shines, F-16 repairs ensure 1,100 operational flight hours [Image 3 of 3], by SrA Ryan Hayman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 378th EMXS shines, F-16 repairs ensure 1,100 operational flight hours, by A1C Alondra Cristobal Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT